fiverr/i18n.js/readme.md

 ```

 ### Translate with templates
-There are several templates that are used by default:
+There are several predefined templates that are used by default:
 - `b` - for bolder text - <t name='b'>example</t>
 - `u` - for underlined text - <t name='u'>example</t>
 - `i` - for italic text - <t name='i'>example</t>